 Another system aiding drivers and occupants in their travels is Lincoln Drive Control, which offers three default settings: Sport, Normal and Comfort.
 Sport Mode changes include a more responsive throttle, more precise steering, higher upshifts, less intrusive traction control and electronic stability control and a firmer suspension for minimized body roll.

 Opting for Normal Mode will provide the best balance for daily driving, while Comfort Mode is intended for long Sunday drives or bumpy roads.

 Regardless of which powertrain is equipped, the MKS comes standard with leather upholstery, heated and ventilated front seats, dual-zone automatic climate control, MyLincoln Touch, SYNC, a rearview camera, mobile WiFi, a 10-speaker AM/FM/CD/SiriusXM stereo system with AUX and USB inputs, rear parking sensors, a rearview camera, adaptive xenon headlights with automatic high beams and 19-inc painted aluminum wheels.

 The optional Premium package brings a navigation system, a 16-speaker premium audio system, a heated steering wheel, power-adjustable pedals and a blind-spot information system with cross-traffic alert.
 To those features, the Elite Package adds heated rear seats, lane-departure warning with lane-keep assist, premium wood trim, automated parking assist and multicontour front seats.

 All MKS models come standard with dual front, side and full-length side curtain airbags in addition to traction and stability control systems and electronic brake force distribution.

-The MKS competes against other large near-luxury sedans like the Chrysler 300, Buick LaCrosse, Acura RL and the upcoming Cadillac XTS.
+The MKS competes against other large near-luxury sedans like the Chrysler 300, the Buick LaCrosse, the Acura RLX and the Cadillac XTS.